-6.2.2 Certificate States
+6.2.1 Certificate States

-In the following, we briefly review the certificate states defined by the EUCS:
+In the following, we briefly review the certificate states defined by the EUCS [19]:

-- New Certificate for newly issued certificates, following an assessment with positive outcome. - Continued for certificates that have been reassessed and should not reflect any changes.
+- New Certificate for newly issued certificates, following an assessment with positive outcome. - Continued for certificates that have been reassessed and should not reflect any changes. - Renewed for certificates that have been reassessed and whose validity is extended.
+Updates to the certificate's information may be added.